 Though the choices in multicultural books are growing, publishers still have bigger strides to make.
 I find that I have to be very intentional in seeking out great multicultural books to fill our shelves.

 To make your life easier, I’ve created a list of some of our favorite titles for preschoolers.
+This list just scratches the surface.
 Let’s start exploring.